Skip to main content Skip to local navigation

 Foundation Program

 This program helps you as a newcomer to Canada get ready for the Canadian workplace.
-We will help you improve your language and professional communication skills.
-You will also pick up important knowledge and key connections to transition effectively into the Canadian workplace.
+We will help you improve your language and professional communication skills as well as courses on key professional areas.
+It also supports the growth of knowledge, skills and connections required for success in the Canadian workforce.
+You will gain access to opportunities to attend free career coaching and activities to support your job search.

 Program Structure

-If admitted, you will complete an orientation session and the one month eight-session workplace language preparation program.
-You will be evaluated on English language skills and commitment to the program (attendance, participation, completion and adherence to assignment deadlines, etc.) Performance in this Jumpstart to Success course will determine if you will continue in our Bridging Program Foundation skills courses.
+If admitted, you will complete an orientation session and begin the one month eight-session workplace language preparation program.
+During this program you will also be given an orientation to the University Library system, career services and events.
+After completing Jumpstart you will be evaluated on English language skills and commitment to the program (attendance, participation, completion and adherence to assignment deadlines, etc.) Performance in this Jumpstart to Success course will determine if you will continue in our Bridging Program Foundation skills courses.

-If you successfully complete the course, you will be invited to the Foundations and specialized skills courses.
+If you successfully complete the course, you will be invited to enrol in two Foundations courses in the Fall term.

 Upon successfully completing the Jumpstart to Success phase, you can take Canadian Workplace Foundations courses focused on the Canadian business and workplace environment.
 These university level courses help you gain knowledge and skills in professional workplace communication, leadership, management, law and IT skills within the Canadian context.